Geonovum/IMX-Metadata/README.md

-# WaU-LIN
+# WaU-Metadata

-Repository for the development of a lineage model.
+Repository for the development of a Metadata principles for WaU.

 This work is part of a larger project.
 The mother repository is [WaU](https://github.com/Geonovum/WaU).